 DJ Screw achieved broader popularity in the mid-1990s, and he continued to sell tapes while releasing four studio albums on Bigtyme Recordz: “All Screwed Up,” “3 'N The Mornin' (Part One),” “3 'N The Mornin' (Part Two),” and “I Wanna Get High with Da Blanksta.”
 As a member of Dead End Alliance (D.E.A.) with Fat Pat, HAWK and Kay-K, he also appeared on the album “Screwed for Life.”
 In 1998, DJ Screw opened the store Screwed Up Records and Tapes in order to meet demand for his mixtapes.

 On November 16, 2000, DJ Screw was found dead in his recording studio at the age of 29.
 His death was ruled an overdose of codeine and other drugs.
 The “chopped and screwed” genre that he created continues to influence recording artists, both locally and nationally, and his legacy is honored by fans around the world.

 DJ Screw: The Untold Story.
 Double Platinum - Come Fly With Me, 2006.
 DVD.

 Due to the fragility of the original screw tapes, they cannot be played directly.
-Digital copies of screw tapes 1-5 can be accessed in the Special Collections Reading Room.
+Digital copies of the tapes can be accessed in the Special Collections Reading Room.
 Contact curator Julie Grob (firstname.lastname@example.org) for more information.

 Most materials were donated by Robert Earl Davis, Sr. Additional donors include Nikki Williams, DJ Chill, DeMo, Donnie Davis of Screwed Up Records & Tapes, and Will-Lean.